What Is Somatic Healing? (and why it might be the missing piece on your self-healing journey)

 Because of this, healing relational and developmental trauma often requires more than insight alone.
 It involves working with both the mind and the body together.

-Somatic therapy brings compassionate attention to the body’s experience.
-By slowing down and listening to sensations, posture, breath and emotional responses, we begin to notice how the body has been holding the past.
+Somatic therapy brings compassionate attention to the body's experience.
+By slowing down and listening to sensations, posture, breath and emotional responses — and, where appropriate, through the carefully held use of therapeutic touch — we begin to notice how the body has been holding the past.
 Patterns of contraction, numbness or guardedness can gradually soften as the nervous system begins to feel safer.

 This process is often described as working from the body upward.
 Instead of trying to think our way out of distress, we first learn to feel what is happening inside us.
 This bottom-up awareness helps the brain integrate experiences that were originally overwhelming.